paketo-community/rust-dist/README.md

 Rust projects.
 The Rust Cargo CNB is an example of a buildpack that utilizes the Rust build tools.

+## Configuration

+### BP_RUST_VERSION

+As a user of the buildpack, you may specify which version of Rust gets installed by setting this environment variable at build time.
+The version you specify must exist in the `buildpack.toml` file or you will get an error.

+Ex: `pack build -e BP_RUST_VERSION=1.49.0 ...`

 ## Integration

 The Rust Dist CNB provides Rust as a dependency.
 Downstream buildpacks, like